kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 **Alias name:** **descr desc**

+This is a keyword that can be used when declaring custom global parameters to specify their text description.
+See the section `Custom Global Parameters`.

 ### disable_core_dump

 Can be 'yes' or 'no'.
 By default core dump limits are set to unlimited